 Wide-area recording with clear low-noise sound quality

-The beamforming microphone has dual channel output, thus achieves speech reinforcement and recording simultaneously by using the dedicated output channels.
-It’s wide coverage allows to record not only the speaker’s voice, but also the students and participants.
-The microphone also has auto-noise reduction capabilities to minimise background sound from air conditioners, projectors etc., all of which makes it ideal for lecture capture and meeting recording.
+The beamforming*1 microphone has dual channel output thus achieves speech reinforcement and recording simultaneously by using the dedicated output channels.
+It covers wide range and allows to record not only the speaker’s voice but also the students and participants.
+The microphone also has auto-noise reduction capabilities to minimise background sound from air conditioners, projectors etc. all of which make it ideal for lecture capture and meeting recording.

-Simple installation and management by supporting Dante, PoE and powerful features
+Simple installation and management by supporting Dante*2, PoE and powerful features

-The microphone can be easily integrated into existing AV setups and use alongside a wide range of products thanks to the support of Dante, the digital audio-over-IP networking standard.
-The model also supports PoE and thus, simple installation and power management by single network cable is possible.
+The microphone can be easily integrated into existing AV setups and used with a wide range of products thanks to the support of Dante*2, the digital audio-over-IP networking standard.
+The model also supports PoE (Power over Ethernet) thus simple installation and power management by single network cable is possible.
 The MAS-A100’s unique Automatic Calibration function automatically optimizes the parameters of the audio processing for speech reinforcement by generating and capturing the test signal during the installation process.
-Sony’s free-of-charge “Microphone Array System Manager” software (MASM-1) can help centralise setting and management of multiple microphones in various rooms connected via IP.
+Sony free-of-charge “Microphone Array System Manager” software (MASM-1) can help centralise setting and management of multiple microphones in various rooms connected via IP.

 “Lectures, speeches, and corporate meetings can often contain priceless wisdom.
-Yet, recording them has too often been mired by unintuitive, ineffective recording technology,” explains Lawrence Tang, Head of Business & Industrial Solutions Marketing Division, Professional Solutions Company (PSAP), Sony Electronics Asia Pacific.
+Yet, recording them has too often been mired by unintuitive, ineffective recording technology,” explains Damien Weissenburger, at Sony Professional Solutions Europe.
 “At Sony, we work in close cooperation with our customers and partners to address the real-life challenges they face every day.
 With the MAS-A100, we are offering our customers a powerful yet cost-effective solution that completely transforms the style of lecture and presentation.
 With its advanced speech reinforcement and clear audio recording features, we are setting a new benchmark of what organisations can expect from microphones.
 We can’t wait to showcase its amazing capabilities to visitors at ISE this year.”

 “High costs, poor audio quality or complicated installation processes are just some of the challenges we’ve faced when installing professional microphones in our classrooms or auditoriums in the past.
 With the new beamforming microphone from Sony we don’t have to worry about any of this anymore.
 We are now able to capture crystal clear audio, allowing our lecturers to build strong engagement with their students – whether they are physically present or studying remotely – and create the active learning environment of the future,” commented Lyndon Shirley, executive head of technology-enhanced learning at the University of Wales Trinity Saint David.

-The beamforming microphone is expected to be available from June 2020 onwards.
+The beamforming microphone is expected to be available in spring, 2020.